min2ha/ukwa-site/content/target/55164/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: New Brexit legal threat amid claims UK faces paying billions of pounds in damages to investors for leaving EU single market

 Lawyers warned that investors could make huge claims if UK left the single market.
 Damages could be due for breaches of bilateral treaties guaranteeing 'fairness'.